 EOC Gives Legal Assistance in a Disability Discrimination Case

 The DDO protects persons with disability against discrimination, harassment and vilification.
-Under the DDO, it is unlawful for an employer to dismiss an employee on the ground of the employee’s disability, i.e. Left Lower Limb Cellulitis and the possibility of its reoccurrence in this case.
+Under the DDO, it is unlawful for an employer to treat an employee less favourably, harass and dismiss an employee on the ground of the employee’s disability or for the fact that the employee takes sick leave as a result of a work-related injury.

 Equal Opportunities Commission

 27 June 2023